tas-mac/aks-aspnet-sqldb-rest/workshop.md

 5. Build and run the Claims API with Docker for Linux containers.

-    In the SSH terminal window where you started the application (dotnet run), press Control-C to exit the program and return to the terminal prompt (`$`).
-Then execute the instructions (see below) in this terminal window.
-    ```bash
-    # Make sure you are in the Claims API source code directory.
-If not switch ($ cd ...).
-    $ pwd
-    /home/labuser/git-repos/aks-aspnet-sqldb-rest
-    #
     # Run the docker build.
     # The build will take a few minutes to download both the .NET core build and run-time
     # containers!